Fidea-Ecommerce/fidea-web/README.md

 </p>

-<p align="center">This repository contains the source code for the front-end of a fullstack e-commerce website project, developed as a university assignment for the course [course name] at [university name].
+<p align="center">This repository contains the source code for the front-end of a fullstack e-commerce website project, developed as a university assignment .
 The goal of this project is to create a functional and user-friendly e-commerce web application using modern web technologies.</p>

 <p align="center">